de-centralized-systems/python-bip39/README.md

 # python-bip39

-This aims to be a simple and well tested BIP39 implementaion in python, which intentionally only supports the core properties of the [specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) i.e.,:
+This aims to be a simple and well tested BIP39 implementaion in Python, which intentionally only supports the core properties of the [specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) i.e.,:

 * encode data to mnemonic